sagemath/trac_to_gh/Issue 7779.md

 # Issue 7779: typo in comment of Sage script

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7779

 Original creator: mvngu